 Message ordering in Pub/Sub

 If your Kafka subscriber applications rely on message ordering, you can support this requirement in Pub/Sub when you use ordering keys.
 Currently, ordering is guaranteed for messages published in a given region.
-To take advantage of message ordering, ensure that your publishers and subscribers use regional endpoints to route your messages to the correct region.
+To take advantage of message ordering, ensure that your publishers and subscribers use locational endpoints to route your messages to the correct region.

 Understanding responsibilities of self-hosted versus managed service